UPPMAX/bianca_workshops/docs/intermediate/schedule.md

     Below is a new suggested schedule
     based on [these meeting notes](../meeting_notes/20250417.md).

+    Changes:

+    - We start at 9:00 sharp again, even though we voted for an academic
+      quarter: I needed those 15 extra minutes.
+      I used the BC `50 + 15` mins approach to do so.
+    - GPUs is added, with 35 mins, by JY
+    - File transfer, went down 20 minutes, from 70 to 50, by PM.
+      If this is too short, he can get 10 minutes extra after the break;
+      the break is annoyingly in the way...
+    - Efficient jobs, went up 5 mins, from 45 to 50 mins, by RB
+    - After lunch: I used the BC `50 + 15` mins approach to get the time needed

 When | Who  | What
 -----|------|-------------------------
 9:00 | R    | [Introduction](intro.md)